Life in USA

 Over in Switzerland, my Dad had retired from the Swiss Railroad Company and moved to the Alps, where he and Mom had built a Chalet (mostly with their own hands) over the last ten years.
 My brother Herbert often lent his helping hand during the construction and installed the electrical system.
 The Chalet was in a beautiful setting, overlooking the Simmental Valley.
 Dad was 65 when he decided to get his driver's license and purchase a 4WD Toyota Tercel.
 He and Mom truly enjoyed their retirement years.
 Later, Dad leased the land of adjacent property and became a sheep farmer.
 The animals provided wool, milk, and cheese.
 Mom had half a dozen chickens and tended to the vegetable garden.
 She grew salad, carrots, onions, red beets, celery, and beans.

 We remodeled the kitchen, and the next-door bedroom became a dining room.
 Then we turned our (old) bedroom into a family room and home office.
 The second-floor addition was all finished by then.
 I did the inside framing, electrical, and plumbing myself, including insulation, sheetrock, tile work, baseboard heating, and lighting.
-The only work that Ursula and I didn't perform was painting.
+The only work that Ursula contracted out was plastering and painting.

-Kids are growing up.
-We lived at the southern end of Yorktown, which was a little unfortunate.
+Kids growing up.
+We lived at the southern end of Yorktown, which was a little unfortunate, as far as the school district was concerned.
 Andreas and Anina were always the first kids to be picked up by the school bus at 7 AM and the last to be dropped off at 4 PM, which was a long day.
 After homework, they usually ran around in the forest or went to the lake.
 Kids are kids.
 As parents, you always worry that they might get hurt.
 It was impossible to watch them every minute, so we knew education was the best prevention.

 I generally used my vacation (2 weeks) to work on projects at home or be with friends visiting us.
 Some years we would travel to Switzerland to visit family.
 1992 was an exception.
 We splurged on a Club Med Vacation in Punta Cana.
 Ursula and I could relax and enjoy the beach while Andreas and Anina were involved in various activities at the Mini-Club.
 We would enjoy dinner together and watch exciting evening shows.
 The children loved the elaborate food buffets!
 I ran in a 10K race, winning 5th place.
 Andreas and Anina got to do acrobatics on the flying trapeze.
 Seeing them climb the narrow ladder and move onto the tiny platform 50 feet in the air was so scary.
 I will never forget this fantastic vacation.